mahmoudmyusuf/TOKYO-OLYMPICS/README.md

 ## Project goals:
-> To create a PowerBI report for TOKYO OLYMPICS Medals summarizing all medals by type, countries,
+> To create a PowerBI report for TOKYO OLYMPICS Medals summarizing all medals by type, countries.
+> Show case countries win how many medals, Percent of Total, How many Type of Medals
 ## How to contribute:

 ## Data sources: